wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 = Is this really free? =

 Yes, it is 100% free.
 There is also an option to purchase direct ticket support as well as free updates and upgrades for $5 per year.

+= Is any configuration required? =

+No, just activate the plugin and you are ready to go.
+The plugin comes pre-loaded with 10 map providers, but you can easily add and remove map providers via the plugin menu.
+The Social Share feature includes custom, pre-made icons for Facebook, Twitter, Pintrest, and LinkedIn, but you can replace these with your own images via the menu.

 = Will you help me install the plugin? =